kohkimakimoto/go-sqlexec/README.md

 - `SourceString`: The SQLs are provided directly as strings.
 - `SourceFile`: The SQLs are provided from file(s).
 - `SourceDir`: The SQLs are provided from '*.sql' file(s) under the specific directory.
 The SQL files are executed in lexical order.
-- `SourceYamlImporter` (Experimental): It provides a set of insert statements from YAML files.
+- `SourceYamlImporter`: It provides a set of insert statements from YAML files.
+- `SourceYamlStringImporter`: It provides a set of insert statements from YAML strings.
 - `SourceStructImporter` (Experimental): It provides a set of insert statements from Go structs.

 ## Author